XOP/css-codeguide/src/md/syntax.md

 todo: code follow-up

 Let's define the very basics for formatting.
-Most of these rules are supported by various IDEs' linters:
+Most of these rules are supported by linters in various IDEs:

 - 4 spaces for indentation step
 - new line for each declaration ('block'-notation)